Yale-LILY/ROSE/README.md

 We annotated two sets of system summaries.

 1. Summaries of 12 fine-tuned systems.
 The huggingface data split name is `cnndm_protocol`.
-2. Zero-shot summaries from large langauge models (GPT3, T0), together with summaries from BRIO and BART.
+2. Zero-shot summaries from large language models (GPT3, T0), together with summaries from BRIO and BART.
 The huggingface data split name is `cnndm_protocol_gpt3`.

+## Meta-Evaluation

+We provide scripts for statistical analysis of the meta-evaluation results in our paper.

+### correlation.py
+functions for computing correlation coefficients

+### stat_test.py
+functions for conducting statistical tests, including bootstrap, permutation test and computing confidence interval

+### power_analysis.py
+functions for computing power analysis, please note that computing power analysis can be time-consuming, and please maximize the number of processes to speed up the computation

+### demo.py
+demo script for utilizing the functions in the above files

 ## Citation